What our clients tell us

 Clients expect value and great results

-Each year, Opencast’s clients in government and business embark on new digital projects that they hope will improve the quality of the services they offer to their customers, delivering positive impact.
+Each year, our clients in government and business embark on new digital projects that they hope will improve the quality of the services they offer to their customers and deliver positive impact.
 They also want to make it easier for their own people to do their work effectively.

-They commit time and resources to these projects and rightly want to secure the best return on their investment in them – as well as deliver the results they set out to achieve.
+They commit time and resources to these projects and rightly want to secure the best return on their investment in them – while also delivering the results they set out to achieve.

-That’s why, every six months, we ask our clients to tell us what they think, by completing a client satisfaction survey or interview, to help us better understand what they want, need and expect.
+Every 12 months, we ask our clients to tell us what they think by completing a client satisfaction survey or taking part in an interview.
+Alongside this, we are introducing additional listening posts to capture ongoing feedback and better understand what our clients want, need and expect.

-Our most recent ‘voice of client’ survey took place in November 2024.
-As with earlier versions, this latest survey measured client satisfaction with our work and loyalty to us in the form of a Net Promoter Score, or NPS.
+Our most recent Voice of Client survey took place in June 2025.
+As with earlier versions, this latest survey measured client satisfaction with our work and loyalty to us in the form of a net promoter score, or NPS.

 Net Promoter Score (NPS)

-We asked our clients in a direct question: “Considering your experience, would you recommend using Opencast in the future?”, with responses marked on a scale from -100 to +100.
+We asked our clients in a direct question: “Considering your experience, would you recommend using Opencast in the future?”, with responses marked on a scale of zero to 100.

-We were encouraged by the response, which generated an NPS of +77.
-This score is higher than the +69 NPS average for the consulting sector.
+We were encouraged by the response, which generated an NPS of +74.
+This score is higher than the +69 NPS which is the average for the consultancy sector.

-The survey was completed by nearly six in 10 (56%) of those we asked, so we can be reasonably confident that the NPS result was a representation of our clients’ views.
+Because the survey was completed by 58% (an increase of 4%) of those we asked, we can be confident that the NPS result was a fair representation of our clients’ views.

 Customer Effort Score (CES)

-It’s important to us to know how easy our clients find us to work with.
+It’s important to us to know how easy our clients and their customers find it to use a product or service, resolve a support issue, or find the information they need.
 The survey gives us a ‘customer effort score’ (CES), using our own scoring approach to measure CES.

 Acting on feedback

 Evaluating our performance by using our client feedback helps us continue to prioritise their needs above all.
-On the back of the survey, we’ve implemented several improvement initiatives from the feedback shared in our latest survey.
+On the back of the survey, we’ve made several improvements in response to the feedback shared in our latest survey.

 Ways we’re working to improve